IBSim/VirtualLab/docs/source/runsim/runfile.rst

 This dictates how much information is printed in the terminal during the running of **VirtualLab**.
 Options available are:

-*   'Interactive' - Prints all output to individual pop-up terminals.
+*   'Interactive' - Prints all output to individual pop-up terminals (currently not in use due to a change in X-Window implementation).
 *   'Terminal' - Prints all information to a single terminal.
 *   'Continuous'  - Writes the output to a file as it is generated.
 *   'Headless'  - Writes output to file at the end of the process.
 (Default)